ClementGrouzard/symfony_task-tracker/README.md

 # symfony_task-tracker

-(Pending project) Simple task-tracker connected to a MariaDB database to practice the framework symfony.
+(Ongoing project) Simple task-tracker connected to a MariaDB database to practice the framework symfony.

 TODO :